coldbox-modules/cfmigrations/README.md

     "cfmigrations" : {
         // The manager handling and executing the migration files "manager" : "cfmigrations.models.QBMigrationManager",
-        // For the QB Migration manager, the default SQL grammar to use "defaultGrammar" : "BaseGrammar@qb",
         // The directory containing the migration files "migrationsDirectory" : "/resources/database/migrations",
         // The directory containing any seeds, if applicable "seedsDirectory" : "/resources/database/seeds",
         // A comma-delimited list of environments which are allowed to run seeds "seedEnvironments" : "development"
+        // A struct of properties used to initialize the manager "properties" : {
+            // For the QB Migration manager, the default SQL grammar to use "defaultGrammar" : "BaseGrammar@qb",
+        }

     }
 }